Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Introduction

-In Part I \cite{Kadam:2024ifg} of the current series of systematic developments, we reported on the construction of the gauge-invariant Hilbert space of a trivalent vertex, its construction from specialised combinations of Schwinger-boson multiplets, issues of orthogonality and counting degrees of freedom, and finally a proposal for orthogonalisation.
-The current article, Part II in the series, provides the matrix elements of the gauge-invariant observables as the building blocks for constructing the Hamiltonian in the SU(3) LSH framework.

-Importantly, in Part I, all but a few results ultimately had to be calculated in terms of their Schwinger-boson (or prepotential) definitions.
-While Schwinger bosons remain the underlying foundation for the LSH formulation, the focus of this Part II paper is to report on how one can work exclusively with the trivalent vertex in terms of LSH variables.
-This goes beyond just defining and characterizing the gauge invariant basis, as one must also be able to express operators and demonstrate that all expected properties are carried over.
-The basis used is nonorthogonal; however, we believe the results presented here are a prerequisite for eventually formulating the problem in terms of orthogonal degrees of freedom.
-A Part III paper, the final in this series, will complete the story by focusing on applying the results of this paper beyond a single vertex -- to actual lattices, where the additional generalizations needed in going from SU(2) to SU(3) are less substantial but are not yet explained in the literature.
+In Part I \cite{Kadam:2024ifg} of the current series of systematic developments, we reported on the construction of the gauge-invariant Hilbert space of a trivalent vertex, its construction from specialized combinations of Schwinger-boson multiplets (also known as prepotentials), issues of orthogonality and counting degrees of freedom, and finally, a proposal for orthogonalization that defines the basis implicitly.
+The current article, Part II in the series, provides the matrix elements of the gauge-invariant operators that are the building blocks for constructing the SU(3) LGT Hamiltonian in the LSH framework.
+Importantly, in Part I, most results were calculated in terms of their Schwinger-boson definitions.
+While irreducible Schwinger bosons (ISBs) remain the underlying foundation for the SU(3) LSH formulation, the focus of this work is to present a framework for doing calculations at a vertex exclusively in terms of LSH quantum numbers, eliminating the need to constantly decompose operations into their Schwinger-boson definitions.
+We further note that the basis used here is the explicit nonorthogonal basis presented in Part I, however, we expect the results presented here are a prerequisite for the LSH formulation in terms of orthogonal degrees of freedom.
+In the upcoming papers, we will complete the story by focusing on applying the results of this work beyond a single vertex -- to the entire lattice, where the additional generalizations needed in going from the SU(2) LSH formulation to the SU(3) LSH formulation are less substantial, but are yet to be explored.

-The plan of this article is as follows: the stage is set with defining the notations and conventions in section \ref{sec: notations}.
-The results of the current work are compiled in section \ref{sec: resultspart2}.
-Analytic expressions of all the formulas derived are presented in \ref{sec: resultsanalytic}, while a Mathematica notebook ready to be used for numerical implementations is introduced in \ref{sec: resultscode}.
-The derivations of our formulas are discussed in the later Sec.~\ref{sec: derivationspart2} of this manuscript, followed by a discussion in Sec.~\ref{sec: discussionpart2}.
+The plan of this article is as follows.
+The stage is set with defining the notation and conventions in Sec.~\ref{sec: notations}.
+The main results are then summarized in Sec.~\ref{sec: resultspart2}.
+Section \ref{sec: commutators} presents a number of algebraic identities that are useful for deriving the matrix-representation formulas that follow in Sec.~\ref{sec: resultsanalytic}, while Sec.~\ref{sec: resultscode} serves to introduce the companion Mathematica notebook that applies our matrix-representation formulas and works exclusively in terms of LSH degrees of freedom.
+The derivations of the matrix representations reported in Sec.~\ref{sec: resultsanalytic} are explained in the later Sec.~\ref{sec: derivationspart2}, and finally a summarizing discussion and outlook are provided in Sec.~\ref{sec: discussionpart2}.